4 things you probably didn't realise affect night sleep!

 A decent night sleep is the absolute parenting pinnacle isn't it?!
 But, we all know how darn hard that is to achieve.

-We're not talking about sleep training your baby or having unrealistic expectations of your newborn sleeping through the night, but in this article we want to share with you four quite unexpected and relatively unknown factors that might be inhibiting your baby or toddler sleeping better overnight.
+Now, we're not talking about sleep training your baby or having unrealistic expectations of your newborn sleeping through the night.
+In this article, we want to share with you four quite unexpected and relatively unknown factors that might be inhibiting your baby or toddler sleeping better overnight:

 We suggest starting solids with your little one during the day, ideally at lunchtime.
 This means they have the whole rest of the day of being mobile and upright to aid digestion before lying down all night.
 And start small too.
 Go easy on quantity and let your baby's body get used to the solids intake bit by bit.

 Furthermore, protein can be harder for some babies to digest than fruit and vegetables.
-So we always recommend protein is given at the lunchtime meal until your little one is a bit older.
-For babies just starting out on solids, give starchy veges or carbs at dinnertime instead of protein.
+So we always recommend protein is given at the lunchtime meal until your little one is a bit older - closer to 10 months of age.
+For babies just starting out on solids, give starchy vegetables or carbohydrates at dinnertime instead of protein.

 Nightlights are really unnecessary for babies and younger toddlers.
-What is the purpose of a nightlight?
-To ease a fear of the dark... but, until toddlers develop imagination, they actually don't understand the concept of conscious fear and babies definitely do not fear the dark; their imagination simply isn't developed enough.
+The purpose of a nightlight is to ease a fear of the dark... but, until toddlers develop imagination, they actually don't understand the concept of conscious fear.
+Babies definitely do not fear the dark; their imagination simply isn't developed enough.

-What nightlights do do though, is give your little one something distracting or stimulating to look at, making it harder for them to settle to sleep.
+At this age, all nightlights do is give your little one something distracting or stimulating to look at, making it harder for them to fall asleep.
 A lot of nightlights are also the "wrong" colour for promoting good sleep and actually inhibit the natural release of the sleep hormone melatonin, meaning your baby or toddler will struggle to settle into a deep sleep or into their night-time sleep cycles.

-We'd generally suggest saving the nightlight until your child is over 2 and starts asking about monsters in their room.
+We'd generally suggest saving the nightlight until your child is over 2 and starts talking about a fear of the dark or asking about monsters in their room.